Coronavirus deaths spike in state past 2,000; 9 more in Palm Beach County

 Worldwide

+The deaths continue to skyrocket in Brazil with a record 1,130 new ones reported after 735 on Monday.
+The nation's previous record was 835 Thursday.
+In one week, Brazil has risen from 12,404 to 17,983 deaths in sixth.
+The South American nation reported 16,517 cases, also a record in the nation and second in the world behind the United States.

-The United Kingdom, which is second behind the United States, reported 160 deaths, 10 less than Sunday and 1,172 below the record on April 21.
-The kingdom has announced 34,796 deaths.
+The United Kingdom, which is second behind the United States in total deaths at 35,341, reported a spike Tuesday -- 545 more fatalities compared with 160 Monday.
+The record was 1,172 on April.
+21.

-Italy, which at one time was the epicenter of the world, is in third place, gaining 99 Monday -- the lowest since 97 on March 9 -- after 145 Sunday and a high of 919 on March 27 at 32,007.
+Italy, which at one time was the epicenter of the world, is in third place, gaining 162 after 99 Monday -- the lowest since 97 on March 9.
+The high of 919 was on March 27 at 32,007.

-Nations in the top 10 reporting additional deaths in double figures are No. 7 Belgium with 28, No. 8 Germany with 74, No. 9 Iran with 69 and No. 10 Canada with 57.
+Nations in the top 10 reporting additional deaths in double figures are No. 5 Spain with 69, No. 7 Belgium with 28, No. 8 Germany with 70, No. 9 Iran with 62 and No. 10 Canada with 70.

-Mexico is in 12th place with 5,177, including 132 more Sunday and 278 Sunday.
-No. 13 China, the original epicenter, reported zero new deaths Tuesday – the last one reported was April 26.
+Mexico is in 12th place with 5,332, including 155 more Monday.
+No. 13 China, the original epicenter, reported zero new deaths Wednesday – the last one reported was April 26.

-Sweden, which has been doing "herd immunity," reported 19 more deaths in 15th place with 3,698 as well as 234 cases.
-Neighboring Norway reported 1 more death to rise to 233 as well as 8 more cases.
+Sweden, which has been doing "herd immunity," reported 45 more deaths in 15th place with 3,743 as well as 422 cases.
+Neighboring Norway reported zero deaths to stay at 233 as well as 10 more cases.

 RELATED: More coronavirus coverage